 Academic credit: The Summer Research Scholarship cannot be counted towards the requirements of a formal academic program; it is a stand-alone project.

 Information for ANU applicants: current ANU students are encouraged to apply for the Summer Research program, and should include their u-number on their application form.
 However, students already enrolled at ANU are not eligible for on-campus accommodation or travel reimbursement, and receive only the stipend amount.

 Research projects and supervision

-A preliminary list of projects for students to choose from is available here, including contact details for supervisors.
-Please note that the list of projects will be progressively updated.
-The list was last updated on 29 August.
+A preliminary list of projects for students to choose from is now available (please see the attached PDF below).
+Please note that the list of projects may be progressively updated.
+The list was last updated on Wednesday 29th August, 2018.

 Students should contact prospective supervisors directly, to ensure that their desired project is available for supervision, and that the student has the requisite academic background to be considered.